This post may contain affiliate links for which I earn a commission. Read my disclosure page here.

-This Butternut Squash Apple Soup is hearty, delicious and filling.
+This Butternut Squash Apple Soup is delicious and filling.
 The combination of flavors is absolutely amazing and goes beautifully with a glass of Chardonnay.

 I have been on a butternut squash kick lately.
 I mean for the last few months. 🙂 I love butternut squash during the winter months, and I have been making butternut squash everything.
 I have been making this delicious and super easy Beef and Butternut Squash Stew in my Instant Pot several times this winter.
 And I also have a few more butternut squash recipes coming soon.